How can you determine what’s in a closed box?

 Subsequently, the prototype head scanner emerged and was first tested on a preserved human brain followed by a cow brain and Hounsfield himself.
 However, the first clinical computed tomography (CT) scan on a patient took place on 1st October 1971 at Atkinson Morley’s Hospital (part of St George’s Hospital) London, England.
 The patient had a suspected frontal lobe tumour and was scanned with the prototype scanner which produced an image.
 This 80 x 80 matrix image was obtained by scanning the patient every 5 minutes and generated the image below:

-CT scanners have vastly improved patient comfort since a scan can be performed quickly.
+Computed tomography scanners have vastly improved patient comfort since a scan can be performed quickly.
 Improvements have led to higher-resolution images, which assist the doctor in making a diagnosis.
-For example, the CT scan can help doctors to visualise small nodules or tumours, which they are unable to see with a film X-ray.
+For example, the computed tomography scan can help doctors to visualise small nodules or tumours, which they are unable to see with a film X-ray.

 How do CT Scanners work?

 Computed tomography uses X-rays (photons) which travel through the body absorbing a certain amount of energy during the process.
 The amount of X-ray energy absorbed is related to the slice thickness and proportional to the density of the tissue.
 Therefore, by changing the angle of the X-ray, the tissue densities can be correlated into a cross-sectional image using a computer.
 In these cases, the processed images are in a greyscale format.
 These different shades of grey can be correlated to the tissue density to create the image.
 The greyscale can be correlated to the Hounsfield scale which allows a quantitative measure for describing radiodensity in the CT image and is able to calculate an accurate density for a particular type of tissue.

 Hounsfield units (HU)